kdevesh/Cache/README.md

 #Cache
-Repository for low level system design of a cache

 ## Problem Statement
 We have to do low level design for a Cache system.
 Cache that we will design will have to support following operations:
 * **Put**: This will allow user to put a value against a key in the cache.